Cecil Vandepeer Clarke: Spigot gun

-A variant form was the plate spigot gun.
+A variant form was the 'plate spigot gun'.
 This screwed into a tree but was also equipped with a 0.3 in steel plate that served as a gun shield.
 This version had a maximum range of 150 yd and could engage moving targets at up to 100 yd.

-Another variant was the ground spigot gun.
+Another variant was the 'ground spigot gun'.
 The weapon was equipped with a small visored plate measuring about 2 ft2 that served as a gun shield.
 The 'gun' was supported by a tubular structure with canvas stretched between two trailing tubular legs; this provided support for the gunner lying prone and the combination of the supporting structure and the gunner's weight helped to absorb the recoil.
 This version had a maximum range of 150 yd and could engage moving targets at up to 100 yd.

 The tree and plate spigot weapons were taken up by the War Office for use by the Home Guard.
 The tree spigot was used by SOE agents and resistance fighters, for whom it was available in pre-packed cases for dropping by parachute.
 A special rucksack was available to carry a tree spigot and three bombs.
 The tree spigot was purchased in large numbers by the American Office of Strategic Services (OSS).

 Brickendonbury Manor

-In December 1940, Clarke was promoted to Captain (acting Major) and appointed as the commandant of Brichendonbury Manor, SOE's Station XVII.
+In December 1940, Clarke was promoted to Captain (acting Major) and appointed as the commandant of STS 17 at Brichendonbury Manor, a training compound located in Hertfordshire.
 He was responsible for the training of SOE agents in sabotage before they went into action.

 Clarke was keen to give his recruits training experiences that were as realistic as possible.
 In an example later recalled by his son, he took his team out one dark night and using scaling ladders they got past the guards and into Luton Power Station.
 There they planted dummy bombs on the transformers before retreating over the perimeter walls without being noticed.
 A little later, Clarke, with a pass stating that he, Major CV Clarke, had authority to inspect Luton Power Station – a document he had himself created – walked up to the front door and asked for the Officer of the Guard.
 He insisted on doing a routine inspection there and then.
 Clarke soon located the dummy charges and said to the distraught officer in charge of the guard, "Alright old man, you say nothing about this and I'll say nothing about it.
 But you've learnt your lesson."
 The decoys were retrieved and the unconventional training operation was over.

 So that he could experience the full range of training of an SOE agent, Clarke was sent for parachute training.
 On 8 July 1941, Clarke sustained a bone fracture resulting from a heavy landing while making a jump at No. 1 Parachute Training School RAF at Tatton Park.